rntz/datafun/rntztex/README.md

 # Licensing

-This repo is currently MIT-licensed; see LICENSE.txt.
+This repo is currently MIT-licensed; see the LICENSE file.
 If you want to reuse my code but you're worried about licensing issues, send me an email or a pull request; I want this to be useful to as many people as possible.

 # Files